Coronavirus, Church and You Survey

 A link to this significant online survey can be found below.

 As we pass the most severe period of lockdown, it seems a good time to assess how churchgoers have responded to the experience, and what they think the future might hold.
 How well have people coped with the pandemic?
 Has it strengthened or weakened their faith?
 How has it been for clergy and ministry teams trying to work in this new environment?
 How have those receiving ministry found this novel experience?
 Will virtual ministry become part of the post-pandemic landscape, and will this be a good move for your church?

-This is an online survey, which we estimate it will take you about 20-30 minutes to complete.
+This online survey will take you about 20 minutes to complete.
 Most of the questions simply require you to tick boxes, though there are options to specify your particular circumstances, and an opportunity at the end for you to tell us your views in your own words.
 Alongside questions about the pandemic and ministry there are sections which ask about you: these are important because they will allow us to see how the lockdown is affecting different sorts of people in different contexts.

 The survey can be completed on mobile phones, though it is more quickly completed on devices with larger screens such as tablets or computers.

 You can access using the following link: Coronavirus, Church and You Survey

 If you have any questions about this survey, please contact the research team.
 Contact details below:

 Dr. Gareth Byrne, Director Mater Dei Centre for Catholic Education, Dublin City University.
 Email: firstname.lastname@example.org